hoshikopp/ruby_instagram_crawler/README.md

 Welcome your contributing for adding more and more abilities

 Bug reports and pull requests are welcome on GitHub at https://github.com/hoshikopp/ruby_instagram_crawler .

+This gem is mainly developed by [plus Quality team](https://www.plusq.life/)